gmrandazzo/libscientific/README.md

 License
 ============

-Libscientific is distributed under GPLv3 license, and this means that:
+Libscientific is distributed under GPLv3 license.

-- you can use this library where you want, to do what you want.
-- you can modify this library and commit changes.
-- you can not use this library inside commercial software.

 To know more in detail how the license work, please read the file "LICENSE" or go to "http://www.gnu.org/licenses/gpl-3.0.en.html"

-Voluntary contributions are welcome. :-)

 Dependencies